sanchom/allard-writing-tools/README.md

 langauge that has a proper parser, tokenizer, etc.)

-When writing markdown for this style, you need to use paragraph markings (¶).
+When writing markdown for this style, you need to use paragraph markings (¶, or ◊).
 This is the only way the pre-processor can know where to insert the per-paragraph notes.
 "Paragraphs" don't necessarily end when there's a double linebreak.
 You may be making a quotation or some text from a statute, but that isn't the end of the "paragraph" for the